Saint Kitts and Nevis: Languages

 English is the sole official language.
 Saint Kitts Creole is also widely spoken.

 Religion

 Most inhabitants (82%) are Christians, most of whom belong to Anglican, Methodist, and other Protestant denominations.
 Roman Catholics are pastorally served by the Roman Catholic Diocese of Saint John's–Basseterre, and Anglicans by the Diocese of the North East Caribbean and Aruba.

 Hinduism is the largest non-Christian religion, followed by 1.82% of the population; these are primarily Indo-Kittitians and Indo-Nevisians.
+Islam is the 2nd largest non-Christian religion.

-According to the 2011 census, 17 per cent of the population is Anglican, 16 per cent Methodist, 11 per cent Pentecostal, 7 per cent Church of God, 6 per cent Roman Catholic, 5 per cent each Baptist, Moravian, Seventh-day Adventist, and Wesleyan Holiness, 4 per cent "Other", and 2 per cent each Brethren, evangelical Christian, and Hindu.
+According to the 2011 census, 17% of the population is Anglican, 16% Methodist, 11% Pentecostal, 7% Church of God, 6% Roman Catholic, 5% each Baptist, Moravian, Seventh-day Adventist, and Wesleyan Holiness, 4% percent "Other", made up of Brethren, Evangelical Christians, Hindus, Muslims, and others.